vishnu350/rs-mainspring-winder/README.md

    - For normal size winder base: 1.5mm/2.0mm (M1.5/M2) diameter dowel pins, 18mm in length.
    - For large size winder base: 2.5mm/3.0mm (M2.5/M3.0) diameter dowel pins, 18mm in length.
    - Using glue/epoxy for the dowel pins are optional, apply only a teeny tiny amount as needed.
-5. Optionally, use a fish hook sharpener to reduce the staple pin thickness so that it will better match the mainspring hole.
+5. Use a fish hook sharpener to reduce the staple pin thickness so that it will better match the hole in the mainspring you are currently working on.
    - Recomended online purchase links: [AliExpress](https://www.aliexpress.com/item/1005006607858844.html).
    - For best results, use eye magnification while working on sharpening the staple hook.
    - Remember to clean off the metal filings after sharpening the staple hook.